kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

    :ref:`CellML infoset<specA_cellml_infoset>` (the importing
    infoset) SHALL define a new and distinct instance of the CellML infoset which is referenced by the :code:`href` attribute (the imported infoset).
-This imported infoset instance SHALL define the context in which the child of an import element (a units or component element) exists and is interpreted.
+This imported infoset instance SHALL provide the context in which the child of an import element (a :code:`units` or :code:`component` element) is defined and interpreted.

 #.
-The importing of an element SHALL be considered recursively such that items
+The import of an element SHALL be considered recursively such that items
-   referenced or imported by the :code:`import` element child are themselves included.
+   referenced or imported by the :code:`import` element's child (a :code:`units` or :code:`component` element) are themselves included.

    See :ref:`Units reference<specC_units_reference>` and